 Progressive Web Applications (or “PWA”s) are web-based solutions that combine the best features of native mobile apps with traditional websites to create a consistent and engaging user experience for all users.
-Whether your visitors access the PWA on desktop or mobile, it will look and feel like browsing a normal website, with certain clear advantages.
-The main benefits of a PWA include page loading speed, responsive design, and unique capabilities such as being able to be downloaded as an app and function while the user is offline.
+Whether your visitors access the PWA on desktop or mobile, it will look and feel like browsing a normal website, but with certain unique advantages.
+The main benefits of a PWA include:

-A PWA not only helps businesses attract more web traffic due to its improved organic search performance elevating the site in rankings, but also because it keeps website visitors engaged on the site longer, improving the chances they convert into new sales leads or completed eCommerce transactions.
+A PWA not only helps businesses increase web traffic by improving organic search performance to elevate the website in rankings, but also because a PWA helps keep website visitors engaged on the site longer, improving the opportunities for generating new business leads or eCommerce purchases.

-Initially, websites were not built to perform on the mobile devices that have gradually become part of our daily lives and routines.
-Over time, they became more optimized to serve users on these devices.
+Initially, traditional websites were built to perform on desktop devices, not the mobile devices that have now become part of our daily lives and routines.
+Over time, sites slowly became more optimized to serve users on these devices specifically.
 As a result, we’ve grown more selective with our screen time, and now only the best user experiences earn the most attention, downloads, and clicks—and we are quicker to leave or close apps and websites that are laggy or unresponsive.
 Progressive web apps get to the core of these needs and ultimately make your web experience much more appealing and valuable for your visitors.

 That’s why we’ve compiled this resource to help you understand what Progressive Web Apps are, why you should care about them, how they can help your business, and whether PWAs will eventually dominate the world of apps.